slackapi/python-slack-sdk/docs/content/socket-mode.md

 # Socket Mode Client

-Socket Mode is a method of connecting your app to Slack's APIs using WebSockets instead of HTTP.
+Socket Mode is a method of connecting your app to the Slack APIs using WebSockets instead of HTTP.
 You can use `slack_sdk.socket_mode.SocketModeClient` for managing [Socket Mode](https://api.slack.com/apis/connections/socket) connections and